kamu-data/kamu-docs/content/cli/get-started/project-status.md

 ---

 ## Documentation
 Our code and documentation is **actively evolving**, so many topics (those in lighter gray color) have not been covered yet.

-While formal documentation may be lacking, we are focusing on prividing **good quality examples, tutorials, and reference documentation**, so you can learn a lot from those.
+While some formal documentation is missing, we are focusing on prividing **good quality examples, tutorials, and reference documentation**, so you can learn a lot from those.

 ## Project Status Disclaimer
-`kamu` is an **alpha quality** software.
-Our main goal currently is to demonstrate the potential of the [Open Data Fabric protocol]({{<ref "odf">}}) to the data science community and the industry and validate our ideas.
+`kamu` is at the MVP stage of maturity, but have not reached a stable release yet.
+Before `v1.0` we reserve the right to break compatibility between the releases.

-Naturally, we don't recommend using `kamu` for any critical tasks - it's definitely **not prod-ready**.
-We are, however, absolutely delighted to use `kamu` for our personal data analytics needs and small projects, and hoping you will enjoy it too.
+Therefore, we don't recommend using `kamu` in production yet.
+When you use it for projects, make sure to **maintain your source data separately** and not rely on `kamu` for durable long-term data storage.
+This way any time a new version comes out that breaks some compatibility you can simply delete your workspace and re-create it from scratch in a matter of seconds.

-If you do - simply make sure to **maintain your source data separately** and don't rely on `kamu` for data storage.
-This way any time a new version comes out that breaks some compatibility you can simply delete your kamu workspace and re-create it from scratch in a matter of seconds.
+### Note on Performance

-Also, please **be patient with current performance** and resource usage.
+Please be patient with current performance and resource usage.
 We fully realize that waiting 15s to process a few KiB of CSV isn't great.
 Stream processing technologies is a relatively new area, and the data processing engines `kamu` uses (e.g. Apache Spark and Flink) are tailored to run in large clusters, not on a laptop.
-They take a lot of resources to just boot up, so the start-stop-continue nature of `kamu`'s transformations is at odds with their design.
+They take a lot of resources to just boot up, so the *start-stop* nature of `kamu`'s transformations is at odds with their design.
 We are hoping that the industry will recognize our use-case and expect to see a better support for it in future.
 We are committed to improving the performance significantly in the near future.

 ## Feature Coverage